 Before we get into the 5 steps, I’d like to invite you to take a look at your mindset, love for the game, and commitment to being the best.
 Are you mentally tough?
 We’ll find out when we see you defend.
 Do you love the game?
 We’ll find out when we see you defend.
 Are you committed to being the best?
 We’ll find out when we see you defend.
 You can discover a lot about a player when you watch their intensity on defense, their communication, and their commitment to getting stops.
 Defense takes heart and pride, so it’s gut check time.

-Step 2.
-Your commitment has to be in a world of its own.
 Your approach to the defensive drills your coach has you doing is a good indicator of your commitment.
 Are you analyzing, studying the guys that go in front of you, and asking questions about what you can improve on?
 This is the level of commitment it takes.
 Are you studying gamefilm?
-Not to watch your jumpshots but to see your on ball defense, to watch your rotations, and to see how crisp and effective your close outs are.
+Not to watch your jump shots but to see your on ball defense, to watch your rotations, and to see how crisp and effective your close outs are.
 I’m talking about an obsession here.
 You always get your standards, so overcommit and overdeliver.

-Step 4.
-Improve your speed, quickness, and agility.
-Once you have the fundamentals down and are continuosly improving your techinique, the next step is to improve your speed, agility, and quickness.
+Once you have the fundamentals down and are continuously improving your technique, the next step is to improve your speed, agility, and quickness.
 Agility drills should always be done first when you’re training, then move to your speed work.
-Ladder drills are some of the best agility workouts available. (see article on how to use a ladder and where to buy one.)
+Ladder drills are some of the best agility workouts available.
 The goal with agility drills is to improve your foot speed and coordination.
 We call it having your mind in your feet.
 With proper training and coaching, players begin to see dramatic differences on defense without even thinking about it.
 They become automatic.
 Speed is important for getting back on defense, chasing players around screens, and being able to sprint step.
 Sprint work is a must.
 You can go out to the track and run some 10, 20, 50, 100, and 200 yard sprints.
 The total distance of sprints never really needs to be over 2 miles for any training session.
 A mile worth of sprint work is adequate.

-Step 5.
-Strength training will give you a competitive advantage on D. Defense is such a mental game as you can see from the above steps.
+Defense is such a mental game as you can see from the above steps.
 When your heart is in it and you’re committed, you’re well on your way.
 Having the strength to defend and match up with players in different positions, brings it all together.
 Mental strength combined with physical strength gives you the tools to be the go to defensive stopper on your team.
-If you’re older than 14, then I recommend getting into the weight room and adding strength and muscle to your frame. (see article on strength training for basketball players. ) Lock down defenders have incredible core strength, strong upper bodies, and powerful and explosive legs.
+If you’re older than 14, then I recommend getting into the weight room and adding strength and muscle to your frame.
+(See: Strength Training For Basketball Players…It’s Different) Lock down defenders have incredible core strength, strong upper bodies, and powerful and explosive legs.
 When you’re training in the weightroom, be sure to give it all you’ve got and gain that edge.
 Knowing that you are the strongest player on the court, gives you a swag and confidence that others can’t match.

 Become a lock down defender and raise the standard for your team.
 If you want to be a winner, then commit to defense and play with heart.
 Defense wins championships and that’s why we play.
 Winners win.
 Be a winner.
 Decide today to become a lock down defender.